tamirh67/FilesManager/readme.md

 php artisan vendor:publish
 ```

-This will add an `excel.php` config file to your config folder.
+This will add an `filesmanager.php` config file to your config folder.

 ## Documentation